Spending Money to Make Money… Is It Really Worth It?

 • 30 minutes researching games with the best odds of winning

-• Estimated 15 to 30 minutes going to purchase tickets
+• Estimated 15 to 30 minutes going to buy tickets

 • 60 to 120 minutes scratching the tickets and double checking them

 All in all, you are going to spend $110 and potentially walk away less than half of that!
-Let’s not forget the approximate 3 hours of time you will never get back.
+Let’s not forget the approximate 3 hours you will never get back.

 It’s Time for Math!